marmelab/react-admin/UPGRADE.md

 ## Validators Should Return Non-Translated Messages

 Form validators used to return translated error messages - that's why they received the field `props` as argument, including the `translate` function.
-They don't receive these props anymore, and they must return unstranslated messages instead - react-admin translates validation messages afterwards.
+They don't receive these props anymore, and they must return untranslated messages instead - react-admin translates validation messages afterwards.

 ```diff
 // in validators/required.js